AI Agency Follow-Up Sequences That Convert Cold Leads to Hot Clients

 A practical standard cadence for AI agencies: Day 0 — immediate post-conversation message.
 Day 2–3 — proposal or value asset delivery.
 Day 5–6 — LinkedIn DM or second channel check-in.
 Day 9–10 — value-add email with relevant content.
 Day 14 — soft breakup message.
 Day 30+ — reactivation sequence begins if no response.

 Build this cadence into your CRM as a standard pipeline stage workflow.
 Every new prospect should automatically have these follow-up touchpoints scheduled at the moment they enter the pipeline.
 Manual follow-up breaks down under volume; systematic follow-up scales without additional effort.
+For a Notion-based system to track all of this, see our Notion setup guide for AI agencies.

 What Kills Follow-Up Effectiveness